Expand Your XC-Ski Experience: Greenland’s Arctic Circle Race

 If you love to travel and prioritize cross-country skiing, consider signing up for the Arctic Circle Race and the chilly paradise of Greenland!

-Sisimiut is located on the west coast of Greenland roughly 50 miles north of the artic circle.
+Sisimiut is located on the west coast of Greenland roughly 50 miles north of the arctic circle.
 The race starts and finishes in Sisimiut and boldly claims 29 years of producing the “World’s Toughest XC Race”.
 The race length IS challenging but specifically, the weather and the event structure is where the fun and toughness originate.

 Each year, more than 190 participants from 20+ countries converge in Sisimiut, from Olympic champions to local Greenlandic citizens.
 It is a remarkable mix of outdoor lovers united by snow, cold, and shared determination.